 On the other hand, “practical drift” was a theory originally coined by Lt.
 Colonel S.A.
 Snook in his seminal book “Friendly Fire – The Accidental Shootdown of U.S. Black Hawks over Northern Iraq” to describe the gradual decoupling of practice from written protocols and procedures that can result in catastrophic disaster in a military setting and other complex environments.
 Simply put, over time, an organization’s actual practices begin to “drift” from its written procedures.
 When reviewing the root cause of the drift, it is too often discovered that what some in the organization have considered an “efficient adaptation,” or a pragmatic fix, too often is simply an oversimplified adaptation of a standard protocol, based on a misunderstanding of how one’s actions impact other units.

-From a strategic legal perspective, an unwillingness to learn new legal compliance requirements, or creating short-cuts to existing legal compliance procedures, may appear to be “efficient” in getting a project done short term, but it is ultimately “ineffective” or even disastrous long term.
+From a strategic legal perspective, an unwillingness to learn new legal compliance requirements, or create short-cuts to existing legal compliance procedures, may appear to be “efficient” in getting a project done short term, but it is ultimately “ineffective” or even disastrous long term.
 As we all witnessed in the Deepwater Horizon drilling rig explosion in 2010, poor decision-making comes about in many ways, including intentional ignorance and practical drift.
 An organizational meta-dialogue on both theories and how they impact your company is important to avoid the catastrophic results of such decision-making errors.
 Are you drifting or simply ignoring new data points?
 Good corporate governance requires addressing both these important decision-making constructs.
 As a member of a company’s outside team of professional advisors, we are both willing and able to help you navigate these risk matters.

 In the seminal book, “The Hedgehog and the Fox,” the author Isaiah Berlin writes about the tension in Tolstoy’s life between his philosophy of a unitary defining concept (i.e., the hedgehog) but in real life embraced his many relational experiences (i.e., the fox).
 Tolstoy, the author submits, had limited success in reconciling the two views.
 The author then expounded on this theme to divide famous writers and thinkers into these two groups.
 Quoting the Greek poet Archilochus, “The fox knows many things, but the hedgehog knows one big thing.”